Russell-Waterhouse/blog/content/post/testing.md

 I use playwright.
 Literally every integration or E2E test failure I've had in the last year has been because there was a bug in my code.

+If your tests work sometimes and fail other times, the code you are testing works sometimes and fails other times, and your users are experiencing that.

 ### Myth: You should have more unit tests than Integration/E2E tests

 Maybe?
 I'm not sure.

-Let me walk you through an example to illustrate my point.
+Let me walk you through an example to illustrate my thinking.

 The basic pattern here is you have a function that does something.
 Some of it is very unit-testable.
 Some of it is very integration-testable.